cp-algorithms/cp-algorithms/src/algebra/factorization.md

 ```

 Notice, this is a probabilistic algorithm.
-It doesn't find a factor for every number.
+It can happen that the algorithm doesn't find a factor.

 The complexity is $O(B \log B \log^2 n)$ per iteration.